alexmngn/react-rock-paper-scissors/README.md

 Alongside this document you should find a prepared project with a few example files that help you to get started.
 Feel free to change the structure or add new files as you see fit.

-We provided similar but simplified tooling / setup we use on an everyday basis here at Gumtree, but you're welcome to change anything.
+We provided similar but simplified tooling / setup we use on an everyday basis here at Gumtree UK, but you're welcome to change anything.

 ### Tooling